 Applying to the Chemistry REU Program

-Complete applications are due by April 1, 2017.
+Complete applications are due by April 1, 2020 (including reference letters).

 You must complete three activities to apply:

-- Submit an application form online.
-The application form can be accessed here.
+- Submit an application form online: Click here for application

 - Compose an email to REU@wwu.edu.
 Use the following subject line in your application email: "your last name, WWU REU Application."
 In this email, attach